11 Reasons Why Birds Have Stopped Visiting Your Feeders!

 The reason birds are staying away from your feeders might be because squirrels have taken over!

 Without some precautions, you may find that your “bird feeders” have become “squirrel feeders.”
-These large rodents can eat A LOT of bird seed and stay at your feeding station for hours.
+These large rodents can eat A LOT of food and can stay at your feeding station for hours.

-- RELATED: The 10 Types of Squirrels in the United States!
+- RELATED: The 10 Types of Squirrels in North America!
 (Learn which species visit backyards)

-The problem is that birds are more timid and will typically stay away if squirrels are on your feeders.
+The problem is that birds are timider and will typically stay away if squirrels are on your feeders.

 So what should you do?